AngelPerales10/ProjectSolara/README.md

 # ProjectSolara
-An AI assistant that is fed by your data.
+An AI assistant that is fed entirely by your data.

 ## Current working features: